cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 7. Starting SSH Tunnel

-The CLI creates a reverse SSH tunnel to Micro BOSH VM using the properties provided in the manifest.
-This allows the agent on the Micro BOSH VM to access the registry, which is running on the machine where `bosh-init deploy` was run.
+The CLI creates a reverse SSH tunnel to BOSH VM using the properties provided in the manifest.
+This allows the agent on the VM to access the registry, which is running on the machine where `bosh-init deploy` was run.

 ## 8. Waiting for Agent

 Once the SSH tunnel is up the CLI uses provided mbus URL to issue ping messages to the agent on the Micro BOSH VM.
 Once the agent is ready it will respond to the ping.

-## 9. Sending stop message

-Once agent is listening on Mbus endpoint micro CLI sends stop message to the agent.
-The agent is using `monit` to manage job states on VM.
-The stop is a preparation for the subsequent job update.

-## 10. Sending micro BOSH apply spec

-Next micro CLI sends apply message with the list of packages and jobs that should be installed on VM.
-The agent serves a blobstore at `<Mbus URL>/blobs` endpoint.

-For each of the template specified in micro BOSH job micro CLI downloads corresponding job template from the blobstore, renders the template with the properties specified for micro BOSH job in deployment manifest.
-Once all the templates are rendered micro CLI uploads the archive of all the rendered templates to the blobstore and generates an apply message.
-Apply message contains the list of all packages, spec of templates archive with uploaded blob ID, networks spec parsed from deployment manifest and configuration hash which is a digest of all rendered job template files.

-## 11. Sending start message

-Once `apply` task is finished micro CLI sends `start` message to the agent which starts installed jobs.

-## 12. Creating disk
+## 9. Creating disk

-ClI will create and attach a disk to Micro BOSH VM if it is requested in manifest.
+The CLI will create and attach a disk to VM if it is requested in the deployment manifest.
 There are two ways to request the disk:

-1. Adding `persistent_disk_pool` property on a Micro BOSH job which references the disk pool in the list of `disk_pools` specified on the top level of the manifest.
+1. Adding `persistent_disk_pool` property on a job which references the disk pool in the list of `disk_pools` specified on the top level of the manifest.
 2. Adding `persistent_disk` property which specifies the size of persistent disk.

-You should use `disk_pools` if you want to use disk cloud_properties.
+You should use `disk_pools` if you want to use disk `cloud_properties`.

 In this case the CLI calls the `create_disk` CPI method with the provided size.
-Additionally, the disk CID is persisted in deployment state file in the same folder as the deployment manifest.
+Additionally, the disk CID is persisted in deployment state file.

-## 13. Attaching disk
+## 10. Attaching disk

 After disk is created CLI calls `attach_disk` CPI method.
 After disk is attached CLI issues `mount_disk` request to the agent on the Micro BOSH VM.

-# To be continued…
+## 11. Sending stop message

+Once agent is listening on mbus URL, the CLI sends stop message to the agent.
+The agent is using `monit` to manage job states on VM.
+The stop is a preparation for the subsequent job update.

+## 12. Sending apply message

+Next the CLI sends apply message with the list of packages and jobs that should be installed on VM.
+The agent serves a blobstore at `<mbus URL>/blobs` endpoint.

+For each of the template specified, the CLI downloads corresponding job template from the blobstore, renders the template with the properties specified for job in deployment manifest.
+Once all the templates are rendered the CLI uploads the archive of all the rendered templates to the blobstore and generates an apply message.
+Apply message contains the list of all packages, spec of templates archive with uploaded blob ID, networks spec parsed from deployment manifest and configuration hash which is a digest of all rendered job template files.

+## 13. Sending start message

+Once `apply` task is finished the CLI sends `start` message to the agent which starts installed jobs.